ORNL-Fusion/graph_framework/graph_paper/paper.md

 capabilities of:

 - Transparently support multiple CPUs and GPUs including Apple GPUs.
-- Use an API that is as simple as writting equations.
+- Use an API that is as simple as writing equations.
 - Allow easy embedding in legacy code (Doesn't rely on python).
 - Enables automatic differentiation.